averms/vewrapper/README.md

 ## Installation

-There are two scripts, one for bash/zsh ~~and one for any POSIX compliant shell~~.
-The following instructions are for bash/zsh.

-**NOTE: The POSIX-compatible script is not maintained anymore, but you can find it in the git history.**

-Since the script simply exposes some global functions into your session you can pretty much do whatever you want to install it -- you just need to make sure that the file gets `source`d somehow.
+Since the script simply exposes some global functions into your session you can pretty much do whatever you want to install it -- you just need to make sure that the file gets run on every shell startup.
 Here are two options:

 - Copy `vewrapper.bash` from the latest release anywhere onto your machine, then source it in your `.bashrc`.